Nautical8/StockXProfit/README.md

 # StockX Profit Bot

-This is a discord bot that will find the profit margin you would make on a shoe with a few simple commands
+This is a discord bot that will find the profit margin from StockX with an indicator of the highest profit with a few simple commands

 ## Getting Started